This private tour around Scotland was specifically designed for six riders from USA.

 Triumph Tiger Sport 660

 A comfortable sports touring bike with a sporty 80bhp tripple cylinger engine .
 Equipped with two side panniers and top case.
 Seat Height is 835 mm.
-Mileage charge is £0.30 per mile
+Mileage charge is £0.30 per mile.
+If carying a pillion an age restriction of 35-70 with a minimum of 3 years riding on simiar machine applies.

 Restrictions: Theft-Damage deposit £2500, Minimum age 25, 2 years riding